kodolinija/stardeus-mod-template/README.md

 ### Initial Upload

 0. Make sure you have removed any unnecessary files and folders from the mod, including, .vscode, .git, Artwork, Blender files, any unused files from the mod template, etc
+1. Make sure your mod is not next to `Core` mod, but instead is in the user mod directory.
+You can open that directory via `Main Menu` > `Mods` > `About Mods`
-1. Remove the `SteamWorkshopItemId` file.
+2. Remove the `SteamWorkshopItemId` file.
 1. Edit the `ModInfo.json` and change the `SteamWorkshop` from `false` to `true`.
 2. Make sure you have changed the `ModCover.jpg` and removed any unnecessary files that were in the template.
 3. Run Stardeus through Steam and open `Main Menu > Mods > Your Mod`.